Opinion | Why are seniors breaking hard to Joe Biden?

 You’d think Trump testing positive for coronavirus would activate sympathy for him among them, since, after all, Trump is 74 years old and vulnerable to it himself.
 But his treatment of this episode — in which he staged a megalomaniacal propaganda show and a reckless excursion outside the hospital putting others at risk, all to elevate his alleged personal triumph over the virus into something of supreme importance — may only alienate them further.

 Still another reason may be generational.
-Today’s Republican-leaning seniors, having been born in 1955 and earlier, probably have formative memories of Ronald Reagan as the first Republican president they personally lived under who didn’t resign under a cloud of scandal, as Richard Nixon did.
+Today’s Republican-leaning seniors, having been born in 1955 and earlier, probably have formative memories of Ronald Reagan as the first Republican president they personally lived as adults under who didn’t resign under a cloud of scandal, as Richard Nixon did.

 “For many seniors their understanding of what a Republican is was shaped by Ronald Reagan more than anyone else," Democratic strategist Simon Rosenberg told me.
 "Many people who voted for Trump in 2016 thought they were getting an updated version of Reagan.
 But what they got instead was a childish, angry autocrat.”